codeaudit/skygiraffe-slackbot/README.md

 Cool.
 Here are the steps for that.

 * Go https://api.slack.com/apps/new and enter the required information.
-* Go to ‘App Credentials’ and enter the redirect url - https:/slack2.skygiraffe.com/
+* Go to ‘App Credentials’ and enter the redirect url - https://slack2.skygiraffe.com/skyg/
-* Go to Interactive Messages and provide the same URL as above:
+* Go to Interactive Messages and provide the same URL as above.
 * Next, go to slash commands and enter details.
 You can choose any slash command that you like, for example, “/mysg”.
 But make sure the redirect URL is the same as in the above steps.

 You are now ready to test.
 The sequence of steps for testing will assume your slash command is called “/mysg”.